isovector/certainty-by-construction/src/book/constructivism.lagda.md

     ≡ (leaf 3 ◁ 5 ▷ (leaf 10 ◁ 12 ▷ ⊘)) ◁ 42 ▷ ⊘
 _ = refl
 ```

+Inspecting the results, you can see that, read left-to-right, all numbers are in
+ascending order.
+Furthermore, the duplicated `5` element only made it into the
+resultant tree once.

 Decidability (and its related forms, like trichotomy) is an important feature of
 *computation,* and is the primary means of differentiating mathematics from